signalfx/splunk-otel-python/docs/advanced-install.md

 ## Bootstrap: List requirements instead of installing them

-The `splk-py-trace-bootstrap` command can optionally print out the list of packages it would install if you chose.
+The `splunk-py-trace-bootstrap` command can optionally print out the list of packages it would install if you chose.
 In order to do so, pass `-a=requirements` CLI argument to it.
 For example,

 ```
-splk-py-trace-bootstrap -a requirements
+splunk-py-trace-bootstrap -a requirements
 ```

 Will output something like the following: